FonzTech/BreakMyCircle/BUILD.md

 Also, be aware of cache when working with Android Studio.
 You may have to delete manually the entire `.cxx` directory, otherwise you end up with mixed files, inconsistent builds and strange (fake) errors.

+[Here](https://gitlab.com/fonztech-personal/magnum-edited-sources) can be found the Magnum's Edited Sources, along with other dependencies, which add required capatibilies and fixes, such as:
+- fixes on `CMakeLists.txt` for Windows 10 SDK
+- pause/resume capability on AndroidApplication with correct GLES Window/Surface/Context handling.

 ```
 if(NOT ${CMAKE_SYSTEM_NAME} MATCHES "Android")
   set(CMAKE_GENERATOR_PLATFORM x64) # BEFORE PROJECT